uqlibrary/reusable-webcomponents/README.md

 NOTE: CI testing uses environment variables stored on AWS to run playwright successfully.

-- data-testid attributes are used to identify elements for tests
+- data-testid attributes are used to identify elements for tests.
 - data-analyticsid attributes are used for GTM/GA tagging and are supplied by the customer (although we often advise) - DO NOT CHANGE EXISTING DATA_ANALYTICS ENTRIES without direct consult with our GA staff (Nick).

 ## Branches